Semiparametric bivariate extreme-value copulas: Results

-\subsection{Total variation}
+We approximately recorded the execution times for the 30 experiments with the assistance of the Spark Web UI.
+Roughly 50\% finished in three minutes, 75\% in four and 90\% in seven.
+Consistently below eight minutes, the most time-consuming experiments correspond to the highest correlated Gumbel and Galambos copulas.
+That is presumably because the optimal solution was furthest from the starting null vector.
+Since there were 100 tasks on each job and the cluster only had 50 nodes, we could expect the average execution time to be half of the previous values.

-In the second part of the simulation study we generated $n = 200$ random extreme-value copulas by utilizing our own construction method.
+\subsubsection{Total variation}

-First of all, we chose the affine spline model~\eqref{eq:orthogonal-projection} as the first building block, assuming uniformly distributed knots and a total of $d = 13$ parameters.
-Let us call $\bm{\theta}_0 \in \mathbb{R}^d$ the coordinates of the center of the affine model.
-We then ran an MCMC simulation assuming the model coordinates $\bm{\theta}$ in~\eqref{eq:affine-bayes-model} were distributed according to the following pdf:
+In the second part of the \gls{ss}, we generated $n = 200$ random \glspl{sbevc}.
+We chose the affine spline model with centre~\eqref{eq:orthogonal-projection} as the first building block, assuming uniformly distributed knots and $d = 13$ parameters.
+Let us call $\bm{\theta}_0 \in \mathbb{R}^d$ the coordinates of the centre of the affine model.
+We then ran an MCMC simulation assuming the model coordinates $\bm{\theta}$ in~\eqref{eq:affine-bayes-model} were distributed according to the following \gls{pdf}:

-where $\Omega$ is the curvature matrix of the underlying spline, as described in Section~\ref{subsec:estimation}, and $\lambda$ and $R$ are free hyper-parameters.
+where $\Omega$ is the curvature matrix of the underlying spline, as described in Section~\ref{subsec:estimation}, and $\lambda$ and $R$ are tuning parameters.
 The previous model is the truncated version of an improper prior based on curvature penalization, with factor $\lambda$.
 The support of the distribution is the hyperball of radius $R$.

-We tuned the hyper-parameters with values $\lambda = 10^{-4}$ and $R = 5$ so that the resulting splines covered a wide range of correlations (in the sense of the Gini coefficient~\eqref{eq:gini-coefficient-a}) and were at the same time smooth.
-Finally, in order to prevent any kind of asymmetry, we replaced the even elements in the sequence by its corresponding mirrored versions $\tilde{A}(t) = A(1 - t)$.
-Figure~\ref{fig:random-pickands} shows a subsample of the generated random Pickands functions.
-The area between the support lines and the upper bound line is covered in a fairly balanced way.
-In this part of the simulation study we also employed the heuristic to determine the most suitable variable ordering, and thus we expected our method to perform well regardless of the orientation of the Pickands function.
+We tuned the parameters with values $\lambda = 10^{-4}$ and $R = 5$ so that the resulting splines covered a wide range of correlations (in the sense of the \gls{gc}) and were, at the same time, smooth.
+Finally, to prevent any asymmetry, we replaced the even elements in the sequence with their corresponding mirrored versions $\tilde{A}(t) = A(1 - t)$. \figurename~\ref{fig:random-pickands} shows a subsample of the generated random \glspl{pf}.
+They cover the area between the support lines and the upper bound line in a reasonably balanced way.
+We also employed the heuristic to determine the most suitable variable ordering in this part of the \gls{ss}.
+Hence, we expected \gls{sbevc} to perform well regardless of the orientation of the \gls{pf}.